thoughtbot/dns/book/chapters/tools/dig.md

 104.131.191.2
 ```

-_What order these options come in [does matter] (http://serverfault.com/questions/431080/dig-show-only-answer#comment-462136).
+_What order these options come in [does matter](http://serverfault.com/questions/431080/dig-show-only-answer#comment-462136).
 Always put the query option before the domain we're querying for.
 I've seen some wacky output when the query option comes after the domain._

 The [dig manual](http://ftp.isc.org/isc/bind9/cur/9.9/doc/arm/man.dig.html) lists many query options besides `+short` we can look through at our leisure, but for now I'll point out a few of the more useful ones: